ortk95/planetmapper/docs/user_interface.rst

     :width: 600
     :alt: Screenshot of the customisation options.

 You can fully customise the appearance of the plot on the right to make fitting easier (or if you just fancy a more exciting colour scheme).
-In the settings tab, you can toggle the visibility of different plotted elements, and you can click on Edit to customise them further.
+In the :guilabel:`Settings` tab, you can toggle the visibility of different plotted elements, and you can click on :guilabel:`Edit` to customise them further.
 It can be particularly useful to customise the colour scale and brightness of the observed image to increase the contrast around the limb.
 The zoom and pan buttons beneath the plot can be used to move around the image - click the home button to reset to the default view

-You can also use the settings tab to mark points of interest to help with fitting.
+You can also use the :guilabel:`Settings` tab to mark points of interest to help with fitting.
 For example:

-- You can mark a specific location (e.g. a distinctive impact crater) on the surface of the target with a lon/lat POI.
+- You can mark a specific location (e.g. a distinctive impact crater) on the surface of the target with a :guilabel:`Lon/Lat POI`.
-- You can mark a specific sky coordinate (e.g. a background star) with a RA/Dec POI.
+- You can mark a specific sky coordinate (e.g. a background star) with a :guilabel:`RA/Dec POI`.
-- You can mark the location of other bodies (e.g. if you are fitting an observation of Jupiter, you may want to mark the positions of any of its moons which are also in shot).
+- You can mark the location of :guilabel:`Other bodies` (e.g. if you are fitting an observation of Jupiter, you may want to mark the positions of any of its moons which are also in shot).

 .. image:: images/gui_saving.png
     :width: 600
     :alt: Screenshot of the saving options window.

-Once you are happy with the fitting result, click Save at the top of the Controls tab.
+Once you are happy with the fitting result, click :guilabel:`Save` at the top of the :guilabel:`Controls` tab.
 This will open a window where you can choose which files to output.
-You can customise which files to output (with the 'Save navigated observation' and 'Save mapped observation' checkboxes) and choose the filepath where these files will be saved.
+You can customise which files to output (with the :guilabel:`Save navigated observation` and :guilabel:`Save mapped observation` checkboxes) and choose the filepath where these files will be saved.

 - The navigated observation is similar to the input file, with additional 'FITS backplanes' containing useful information such as the longitude/latitude coordinates for each pixel in the image.
 This file is generated using the function :func:`planetmapper.Observation.save_observation`.
 - The mapped observation produces a FITS file which contains (as the name suggests...) a mapped version of the observation.
 This map file will also contain the various useful backplanes.
 The degree interval option allows you to customise the size of the output map (e.g. degree interval=1 produces a map which is 180x360, degree interval=10 produces a map which is 18x36).
 This file is generated using the function :func:`planetmapper.Observation.save_mapped_observation`.

-Once you click Save, your requested files will be generated and saved.
+Once you click :guilabel:`Save`, your requested files will be generated and saved.
 Note that for larger files, this can take around a minute to complete as some of the coordinate conversion calculations are relatively complex.

 .. image:: images/gui_coords_selection.png
     :width: 600
     :alt: Screenshot of selecting coordinates.

 You can also use the user interface to directly measure the coordinates of points of interest.
-Simply click on a location in the plot and the coordinate values for that location will be displayed in the 'Coords' tab.
+Simply click on a location in the plot and the coordinate values for that location will be displayed in the :guilabel:`Coords` tab.
 The coordinate values will also be printed to the command line in a machine readable format that can easily be copied directly into a Python script, JSON database etc. If clicking on the plot isn't updating the coordinates for you, make sure you don't have the pan or zoom buttons selected.

 Running the UI from Python